sandeepsnairms/banking-multi-agent-workshop/01_exercises/csharp/workshop/Module-04.md

    - Study the Termination Reason
    - Edit the appropriate Prompty files to resolve the conflict.

-1. Agent response are invalid:
+1. Agent responses are invalid:

    - Change in model and/or its version can cause invalid/irrelevant agent behavior.
    - Thorough testing with updated prompts will be required.